bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-09-25-newsletter.md

 ---
-This week's newsletter includes action items and news related to last week's security release of Bitcoin Core 0.16.3 and Bitcoin Core 0.17RC4, popular questions and answers from the Bitcoin StackExchange over the past month, and short descriptions of notable merges made to popular Bitcoin infrastructure projects.
+This week's newsletter includes action items and news related to last week's security release of Bitcoin Core 0.16.3 and Bitcoin Core 0.17RC4, popular questions and answers from the Bitcoin Stack Exchange over the past month, and short descriptions of notable merges made to popular Bitcoin infrastructure projects.